pokeclicker/pokeclicker-wiki/data/Wiki Guide/overview_description.md

 ## How to edit pages
 Currently, There are two ways to edit the wiki:
 * By opening a Pull Request to the [GitHub Repository](https://github.com/pokeclicker/pokeclicker-wiki).
 This method is needed for create **New pages** And edit **Html pages**
-* Logging in the wiki through a Discord account.
-This method only work for edit already **existent Markdown Pages** *We will be working on adding a better tool in the future.*
+* Logging into the wiki through a Discord account.
+This method only works for editing **existing Markdown Pages** *We will be working on adding a better tool in the future.*

 ### Edit markdown pages